acmilandroid/StepcounterPAIR/ReadMe.txt

 ========================================================================
-    WIN32 APPLICATION : StepcounterVIEW Project Overview
+    WIN32 APPLICATION : StepcounterPAIR Project Overview
 ========================================================================

-AppWizard has created this StepcounterVIEW application for you.
+AppWizard has created this StepcounterPAIR application for you.

 This file contains a summary of what you will find in each of the files that make up your StepcounterVIEW application.